redlibrarian/redlibrarian.github.io/_posts/2016-12-04-Gramsci-Library-Neutrality.markdown

 of Library and Information Studies professor Michael McNally on the CJSR radio show ["Shout for Libraries"](http://www.cjsr.com/shows/shout-for-libraries/).
-We were interviewed by Celine Gareau-Brennan and Lorisia Macleo, two SLIS students.
+We were interviewed by Celine Gareau-Brennan and Lorisia Macleod, two SLIS students.
 We began by discussing the age-old question of library neutrality.
 Neither Michael nor I support the idea of library neutrality and, while I have met rank-and-file librarians who hold this position, I find it mostly part